eclypse-prime/pijersi-engine/ugi.md

 ### Lines

 The lines are separated by slashes (`/`).
 They are written from top to bottom.
 The pieces in each line are written from left to right.

+### Additional information

+The position word is followed by information about the current player, the half move counter, and the full move counter.

+It takes the following form: `[player] [half move] [full move]`.

+The player info is either `w` or `b` depending on the player turn.
+For example, on white to play, the current player is `w`.

+The half move counter starts at 0 and is incremented at the end of every move, except if the move contains a capture, in which case the counter is reset to 0.

+The full move counter starts at 1 and is incremented at the end of the black turn.

+### Examples

 The starting position is represented as: `s-p-r-s-p-r-/p-r-s-wwr-s-p-/6/7/6/P-S-R-WWS-R-P-/R-P-S-R-P-S- w 0 1`